Finance journalist • Interests: crypto, crowdfunding, tech, marketing • Stocks: biotech, healthcare, commodities, IT • Whiskey enthusiast.

 However, this kind of setup is painfully one-sided, with most investors choosing to support large companies because returns are more certain than others.
 Small players and medium enterprises are often left scrambling to find ways to keep their businesses alive.
 This gap in the business sector is where most crowdfunding companies come in.

 More than just “finding the money,” crowdfunding groups truly get the community involved—they open low-risk opportunities for everyday individuals to invest a small portion of their income in a business or venture that they believe in and make some nice profit in return.
-Aside from this, they also get a chance to grow or score larger margin in the event the company they supported merges with a bigger group or expands via IPO.
+Aside from this, they also get a chance to grow or score a larger margin in the event the company they supported merges with a bigger group or expands via IPO.

 This business platform has flourished, especially in the age of social media where sales pitch are no longer restricted to the four walls of a boardroom—startup businesses get to convince possible investors directly via a video shared online or ideas thrown around by crowdfunding operators like Crowdcube and Seedrs in the U.K., or Kickstarter, Indiegogo and XPO2 in the U.S., among others.